amilabs/crypto-exchanger/README.md

 ### Working example
-A full example of a crypto exchange service can be found here: [link](https://github.com/amilabs/crypto-exchange/tree/main/example)
+A full example of a crypto exchanger service can be found here: [link](https://github.com/amilabs/crypto-exchanger/tree/main/example)